Rizlak/Smoke_Navigator/README.md

 nunit-gui.exe, a GUI tool which I most commonly use, and nunit-console.exe, which is a console program

 Once you have installed NUnit you can test if the installation has gone through properly using the nunit-gui.exe tool.
 This can be run from Start Menu --> Programs --> Nunit --> NUnit GUI.
 After opening the tool, click on the File --> Open and open the nunit.tests.dll from the smoke_navigator\smoke_navigator\bin\Debug folder.
-When the smoke_navigator.DLL is chosen, NUnit-GUI shows all the unit test code written for the particular DLL using the NUnit framework.
+When the "smoke_navigator.dll" is chosen, NUnit-GUI shows all the unit test code written for the particular DLL using the NUnit framework.
 Now you can select which test/tests you want and click Run button.
 When button Run is clicked, it will show the results as follows.

 Passed Test - Green color